 Design and ease of use

-Do I have to verify my exchange account?
+Do I have to verify my account?

 Yes, you’ll have to verify your identity when signing up to an exchange.
 You will usually be asked to provide 2 forms of ID (such as a passport or driving license) and often a selfie of you holding one to prove it’s yours.
 Platforms such as Bitstamp and Bitpay may also ask you for further verification documents like bank statement or utility bill to confirm your address.

-Are bitcoin exchanges safe and secure?
+Are exchanges safe and secure?

-If you buy a large amount of coins as a long-term investment, consider using a hardware wallet or paper wallet for extra security.
+If you buy a large number of coins as a long-term investment, consider using a hardware wallet or paper wallet for extra security.
 If it’s a small amount that you intend to access regularly then it might be best to get an online wallet.